dcf21/star-charter/README.md

 * `copyright` - The copyright string to write under the star chart
 * `dec_central` - The declination of the centre of the plot; degrees.
 This setting is only used if `coords=ra_dec`.
 * `draw_ephemeris` - Definitions of ephemerides to draw.
 Each definition should take the form of: `<bodyId>,<jdMin>,<jdMax>` (see above).
 To draw multiple ephemeride, specify this setting multiple times within your configuration file.
+* `dso_catalogue_file` - Source file from which we get DSO catalogue.
+By default, a catalogue of Messier, NGC and IC objects is used.
+Only change this setting if you want to show custom deep-sky objects.
 * `dso_cluster_col` - Colour to use when drawing star clusters
 * `dso_display_style` - Select which style to use for deep sky objects.
 Set to either `coloured` or `fuzzy`.
 Default is `coloured`.
 * `dso_galaxy_col` - Colour to use when drawing galaxies